My attempt to recreate an authentic Italian gelato fell short, but the magnificent Homemade Hot Fudge Sauce topping did not!

 The hot fudge sauce, though, was delicious!
 I chose a recipe from Chocolatier magazine.
 Thick, glossy and decadent, it’s the perfect topping for your ice cream sundae.
 Just look at the ingredients and you’ll see why!
 Made with heavy cream, butter, chocolate, sugar, vanilla, it’s worth a try.
 Are you convinced?
-While you’re at it, whip up a batch of Microwave Caramel Sauce to add to the mix!Print
+While you’re at it, whip up a batch of Microwave Caramel Sauce or Marshmallow Topping to add to the mix!Print

 Hot Fudge Sauce

 Glossy and decadent hot fudge sauce you can make at home

 - Prep Time: 20 mins

 - Cook Time: 15 mins

 - Method: Boil

 - 1/4 cup light corn syrup

 - 3/4 cup brown sugar